conradakunga/Blog/_posts/2025-05-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-20-amazon-s3-storage.md

 }
 ```

-Next we begin to implement the `AmazonS3StrorageEngine`.
+Next,we begin to implement the `AmazonS3StrorageEngine`.

 ```c#
 public sealed class AmazonS3StorageEngine : IStorageEngine